richchapler/AzureSolutionsDocumentation/docs/curricula/SQL_ConfigurationOptimization.md

 #### Quiz

-1. A DBA is troubleshooting I/O performance on an on-prem SQL Server and discovers that data and log files are stored on the same disk.
+1. A database administrator is troubleshooting I/O performance on an on-prem SQL Server and discovers that data and log files are stored on the same disk.
 Which configuration change is most likely to reduce I/O contention?
 - A. Consolidate file groups
 - B. Place data files and log files on separate high-performance disks
 - C. Increase RAID striping across all disks